Skip to content

 30% see fallback instantly (swap later)

-Flash of Invisible Text (FOIT) hides everything until fonts load – bad for UX.
-Flash of Unstyled Text (FOUT) shows system fonts immediately, then swaps – always choose FOUT with font-display: swap.
+Flash of Invisible Text (FOIT) hides everything until fonts load โ€“ bad for UX and Core Web Vitals.
+Flash of Unstyled Text (FOUT) shows system fonts immediately, then swaps โ€“ always choose FOUT with font-display: swap.
+Use our web font tester and typography QA laboratory to validate your font loading strategy.

 2. Optimizing Font Weight to Reduce Payload

-❌ What I used to do
+โŒ What I used to do

 Roboto: 100,300,400,500,700,900